 Guided Reading Level:

-Classics, Movie Tie-In, Fantasy
+Classics, Media Tie-In, Fantasy

-Manners and Conduct, Extended Families, Just Rewards, Magic and Supernatural
+Manners and Conduct, Just Rewards, Extended Families, Magic and Supernatural

 In this timeless classic, Willy Wonka, a crazy chocolatier, opens his chocolate factory doors for the first time to five lucky children who have randomly purchased the coveted chocolate bars containing the golden ticket.
 Besides a lifetime supply of chocolate, the children get a chance to tour the mysterious factory with their guide, Willy Wonka.
 Throughout their journey in Wonka's factory the children encounter all sorts of silliness, as well as ethical dilemmas.